- Course Delivery

 Students learn to evaluate, create, and implement multicultural lesson plans, unit plans, textbooks, curriculum guides, classroom rules and regulations, and school policies.

-This course examines the applications of assistive technology for individuals with disabilities as it relates to teaching and learning.
+TE 805P: This course examines the applications of assistive technology for individuals with disabilities as it relates to teaching and learning.
 Existing research with students with special needs will be reviewed and new applications of existing and developing technology will be explored.
+TE 886P: This course will focus on using technologies in an instructional environment with an emphasis on ethical, human, legal and social issues, methods and skills appropriate to planning and designing learning environments, and instructional management methodologies using appropriate materials, methods, resources and curricula for integrating technology.

 Course Number: TE 816B